Replacing a $500, 5-Day Background Check With a 30-Second Report

 Subscription and Admin Dashboards

-The platform operates on a subscription model with tiered report access managed entirely through Stripe.
-Customers interact with a clean React dashboard where they can run new searches, access their full report history, and manage their billing and subscription tier.
-A separate admin panel gives the operations team real-time visibility into query volumes, database response anomalies, Stripe revenue data, and any government API failures, ensuring the platform can be monitored and maintained without engineering involvement.
+The platform runs on a subscription model with tiered report access, all handled through Stripe.
+Customers get a clean React dashboard where they can run new searches, pull up their report history, and manage their billing.
+A separate admin panel gives the operations team live visibility into query volumes, database response issues, Stripe revenue, and any government API failures, so the platform can be monitored and managed without looping in a developer every time something needs attention.

 The platform is built on React 18 with Supabase as the backend layer, handling authentication, user data, report storage, and real-time dashboard state.
 The parallel database query layer runs as five independent serverless functions, meaning a slow or temporarily unavailable government system never blocks or delays the results from the other four.
 All five results are merged and normalized by a central aggregation function before being handed to the Gemini scoring engine.